ministryofjustice/hmpps-delius-core-bootstrap/roles/delius-dss-standalone/README.md

 <hr/>

-This takes a file on a remote server named offloc.zip and extracts a valid prison file from it.
+This takes a file on a remote server named <yyyymmdd>.zip and extracts a valid prison file from it.

 The system only accepts the offloc file from an https source.
 The certificate on the server should be trusted by the java keytool.